Jump to content

 Gutenberg Prize

-The Gutenberg Prize, endowed with EUR 10,000, is awarded for outstanding technical, artistic or scientific achievement in the field of the art of printing and is presented alternately in Mainz and Leipzig each year.
+The Gutenberg Prize, endowed with 10,000 euros, is awarded annually alternately in Mainz and Leipzig.
+For an outstanding technical, artistic or scientific achievement in the field of printing.

 Portrait Professor Dr. Erik Spiekerman